v4resk/red-book/ad/movement/kerberos/delegations/rbcd.md

 Machine accounts can edit their own `msDS-AllowedToActOnBehalfOfOtherIdentity` attribute, hence allowing RBCD attacks on relayed machine accounts authentications.
 {% endhint %}

-For this attack to work, the attacker needs to populate the target attribute with an account having a `ServicePrincipalName` set (needed for Kerberos delegation operations).
-The usual way to conduct these attacks is to create a computer account, which comes with an SPN set.
+For this attack to work, the attacker needs to populate the target attribute with the SID of an account that Kerberos can consider as a service.
+A service ticket will be asked for it.
+In short, the account must be either (see [Kerberos tickets](../#tickets) for more information about the following):

+* a user account having a `ServicePrincipalName` set
+* an account with a trailing `$` in the `sAMAccountName` (i.e. a computer accounts)
+* any other account and conduct [SPN-less RBCD](rbcd.md#rbcd-on-spn-less-users) with [U2U (User-to-User) authentication](../#user-to-user-authentication)

+The common way to conduct these attacks is to create a computer account.
 This is usually possible thanks to a domain-level attribute called [`MachineAccountQuota`](../../domain-settings/machineaccountquota.md) that allows regular users to create up to 10 computer accounts.

-While this "computer account creation + RBCD attack" is the most common exploitation path, doing so with a user account (having at least one SPN) is perfectly feasible.
+{% hint style="info" %}
+In 2022, [Jame Forshaw](https://twitter.com/tiraniddo) demonstrated that the SPN requirement wasn't completely mandatory and RBCD could be operated without: [Exploiting RBCD using a normal user](https://www.tiraniddo.dev/2022/05/exploiting-rbcd-using-normal-user.html).
+While this technique is a bit trickier and should absolutely be avoided on regular user accounts (the technique renders them unusable for normal people), it allows to abuse RBCD even if the [`MachineAccountQuota`](../../domain-settings/machineaccountquota.md) is set to 0.
+The technique is demonstrated later on in this page ([RBCD on SPN-less user](rbcd.md#rbcd-on-spn-less-users)).
+{% endhint %}

-Then, in order to abuse this, the attacker has to control the account the object's attribute has been populated with (i.e. the account that has an SPN).
-Using that account's credentials, the attacker can obtain a ticket through `S4U2Self` and `S4U2Proxy` requests, just like constrained delegation with protocol transition.
+Then, in order to abuse this, the attacker has to control the account (A) the target object's (B) attribute has been populated with.
+Using that account's (A) credentials, the attacker can obtain a ticket through `S4U2Self` and `S4U2Proxy` requests, just like constrained delegation with protocol transition.

-In the end, an RBCD abuse results in a Service Ticket to authenticate on a target service on behalf of a user.
-Once the final Service Ticket is obtained, it can be used with [Pass-the-Ticket](../ptt.md) to access the target service.&#x20;
+In the end, an RBCD abuse results in a Service Ticket to authenticate on the target service (B) on behalf of a user.
+Once the final Service Ticket is obtained, it can be used with [Pass-the-Ticket](../ptt.md) to access the target service (B).&#x20;

+{% hint style="warning" %}
+If the "impersonated" account is "[is sensitive and cannot be delegated](https://learn.microsoft.com/en-us/windows-server/identity/ad-ds/manage/how-to-configure-protected-accounts)" or a member of the "[Protected Users](https://learn.microsoft.com/en-us/windows-server/security/credentials-protection-and-management/protected-users-security-group)" group, the delegation will (probably) fail.

+**Nota bene**: the native, RID 500, "Administrator" account doesn't benefit from that restriction, even if it's added to the Protected Users group (source: [sensepost.com](https://sensepost.com/blog/2023/protected-users-you-thought-you-were-safe-uh/)).
+{% endhint %}

+{% hint style="warning" %}
+There are a few additional details to keep in mind, valid as of the time of writing this note: Jan.
+24th 2023.

+* In December 2020, along with [KB4598347](https://support.microsoft.com/en-us/topic/kb4598347-managing-deployment-of-kerberos-s4u-changes-for-cve-2020-17049-569d60b7-3267-e2b0-7d9b-e46d770332ab) patching the [bronze-bit attack](bronze-bit.md) (CVE-2020-17049), Microsoft issued [KB4577252](https://support.microsoft.com/en-us/topic/kb4577252-managing-deployment-of-rbcd-protected-user-changes-for-cve-2020-16996-9a59a49f-20b9-a292-f205-da9da0ff24d3) patching the CVE-2020-16996 vulnerability.
+While this second CVE has few information and details about it online, some lab testing indicates it may be linked to the verifications made by KDCs when receiving [S4U2proxy `TGS-REQ`](https://learn.microsoft.com/en-us/openspecs/windows\_protocols/ms-sfu/c6f6f8b3-1209-487b-881d-d0908a413bb7) requests.
+* Before this patch, some testing indicates that accounts set as "sensitive and cannot be delegated" wouldn't be delegated (intended behavior), but members of the Protected Users group (and without the "sensitive" setting) would be (unintended !).
+* As it turns out, even after the patch, as of Jan.
+24th 2023, members of the Protected Users group are now in fact protected against delegation, **except** for the native administrator account (RID 500), even if it's a member of the group.
+No idea if this is intended or not but it seems it's not the only security behavior of that group that doesn't apply for this account (e.g. RC4 pre-authentication still works for the RID-500 admin, even if member of the Protected Users group, source: [Twitter](https://twitter.com/Defte\_/status/1597699988368556032)).
+{% endhint %}
 {% hint style="success" %}
-On a side note, a technique called [AnySPN or "service class modification"](../ptt.md#modifying-the-spn) can be used concurrently with pass-the-ticket to change the service class the Service Ticket was destined to (e.g. for the `cifs/target.domain.local` SPN, the service class is `cifs`).
+A technique called [AnySPN or "service class modification"](../ptt.md#modifying-the-spn) can be used concurrently with pass-the-ticket to change the service class the Service Ticket was destined to (e.g. for the `cifs/target.domain.local` SPN, the service class is `cifs`).
 {% endhint %}

 ![](../../../../.gitbook/assets/Kerberos\_delegations-rbcd.png)